crossplane/provider-template/README.md

 5. Replace the *sample* group with your new group in apis/{provider}.go
 5. Replace the *mytype* type with your new type in internal/controller/{provider}.go
 5. Replace the default controller and ProviderConfig implementations with your own
+5. Register your new type into `SetupGated` function in `internal/controller/register.go`
 5. Run `make reviewable` to run code generation, linters, and tests.
 5. Run `make build` to build the provider.